Panzerschrek/U-00DC-Sprache/source/docs/en/same_type.rst

    static_assert( same_type</ u32, size_type /> || same_type</ u64, size_type /> );

-This operator is indended for unsage in template code for cases, where it is necessary to check if two types are equal.
+This operator is intended for usage in template code for cases, where it is necessary to check if two types are equal.
 Like this, for example:

 .. code-block:: u_spr